-- 1.1.1 The following is a detailed methodology for production of technical outputs contributing to the Landscape and Visual Impact Assessment (LVIA). - 1.1.2 The LVIA of the Proposed Development is informed by several technical models and drawings.
+- 1.1.1 The following is a detailed methodology for production of technical outputs contributing to the Landscape and Visual Impact Assessment (LVIA). - 1.1.2 The LVIA of the Proposed Development with the Proposed Alignment (see Volume 1: Chapter 6: Landscape and Visual) and the Proposed Development with the Alternative Alignment (see Volume 5: Chapter 4: Landscape and Visual Alternative Alignment) are informed by several technical models and drawings.
 The methods for producing these are described below. - 1.1.3 It should be remembered that,